Have You Heard?

 True to the project’s continental, travel-happy spirit, it took moving to another country and a sudden burst of inspiration to get the wheels turning again.
 ‘No No No’’s title-track, then, might on paper be a companion to Beirut being stuck in a rut, but the band sound more free-flowing and capable of new ideas than ever.
 Playful synth parts spiral out in different directions, as staple horn sections follow suit, building on a sense of adventure.
 Despair might be a precursor to this album, but the end result is a complete opposite scenario.

-Tags: Beirut, Reviews, Listen
+Tags: Reviews, Beirut, Listen

 Your subscription could not be saved.
 Please try again.